This post may include affiliate links. Thank you for your support.

 • Boil, Simmer, Cover and Cook: Bring the mixture to a boil over medium-high heat and then immediately reduce the heat to maintain a simmer.
 Cover the pan and simmer for 20-22 minutes, or until the rice is cooked and tender.

-• Serve: Garnish with green onions and parsley.
-Serve and enjoy!
+• Serve: Scatter green onions and parsley over the top of the dirty rice.
+Serve immediately and enjoy!

 Notes